We’ve Got You Covered

 What is Workplace Discrimination?

-Workplace discrimination is where an employee is treated in a hurtful, degrading, demeaning and unfair manner within the workplace because of reasons such as, but not limited to:
+Workplace discrimination is where an employee is treated less favourably than another person in a hurtful, degrading, demeaning and/or unfair manner within the workplace because of reasons such as, but not limited to:

 - Sexual orientation